norech/arcade/README.md

 all You need to start is make g++ sfml sdl ncurses ... and the development kit of the graphic library

-for the moment whe have implemented
+for the moment we have implemented

 | Library | Games |
 |:-------:|:-----:|